dmmiller597/markdown-cv/index.md

 `Sep 2023 - Jan 2024`
 **Computational Biology Intern**, *VantAI*
-- Developed a deep learning method to predict degradation motifs in protein sequences using protein languge models.
+- Developed a deep learning method to predict degradation motifs in protein sequences using protein language models.

 `Jan 2023 - May 2023`
 **Visiting Scientist**, *The Francis Crick Institute*